Multi-agent learning system

 Why a multi-agent system instead of one large prompt?+

-Each agent has a narrow contract — the planner returns a typed plan, the evaluator returns structured feedback on the answer — so failures are localised and the pipeline is inspectable.
+Each agent has a narrow contract.
+The planner returns a typed plan and the evaluator returns structured feedback on the answer, so failures are localised and the pipeline is inspectable.
 One large prompt would conflate planning, teaching, and feedback, and degrade on long documents.

 Can I edit the plan before the session starts?+